Administrative Procedure AP 633: Guidelines for the Waiver and Abatement of Penalties

 A taxpayer is entitled to a partial waiver or abatement of penalties when reasonable cause excuses a portion of the delay.
 Partial relief is appropriate if a taxpayer demonstrates the existence of facts that excuse a delay, but an ordinary taxpayer under similar conditions would have complied sooner.

-- Factors That Support a Claim for Reasonable Cause
+A. Factors That Support a Claim for Reasonable Cause

 DOR will presume that reasonable cause exists for at least a portion of a delay when a taxpayer demonstrates that the delay resulted from any of the following reasons.
 These reasons and the associated examples do not represent all situations that warrant a waiver or abatement of penalties.